fkinos/ffkkinos.com/content/wiki/proofs.md

 The proofs themselves are way more concise and don't include a lot of the details, that's why it's important to learn to write them ourselves so we can understand proofs written by others.

+Let's work on another example.

+**Theorem**.
+Suppose A&sube;C, and B and C are disjoint.
+Prove that if x&in;A then x&notin;B.

+*Scratch Work*

+There's a lot to unpack here.

+Let's remind ourselves of all the things the theorem asks for.

+A set A is a subset of a set B if all elements of A are also in B. We write that as A&sube;B.

+Two sets A and B are said to be disjoint if their intersection is the empty set.
+In other words, they have no elements in common.
+We write that as B and C disjoint or B&cap;C=&empty;.

+An element x is part of the set A if A contains x.
+We write that as x&in;A.

+The theorem tells us that A is a subset of C and that B and C are disjoint.
+We can use these facts to our advantage.

+Using our strategy for P&rarr;Q forms, let's assume P to prove Q. In this example, so let's assume that x&in;A to prove that x&notin;B.

+We know that x&in;A, but we also know that A&sube;C, so it's fair to conclude that x&in;C as well.

+But wait a second, the theorem says that B and C are disjoint, therefore if x&in;C it cannot possibly be an element of B.

+That's really all we need!
+It wasn't that hard, right!

+**Proof**.
+Suppose x&in;A. Since A&sube;C we can conclude that x&in;C. But B and C are disjoint, therefore x cannot possibly be an element of B. X

 ### Proof By Contrapositive

 When proving some goal of the form &not;Q&rarr;&not;P (not Q implies not P, or if not Q then not P) we can assume &not;Q and use it to prove &not;P.